-- · Total sales or gross operating revenues, excluding sales taxes returns, allowances, and discounts. - Fees and commissions - Revenues generated during the year from the operations of a discontinued business segment. - ONLY finance and insurance companies and units should report dividends and interest.
-Companies involved with repos and reverse repos see instructions 17-22 on page 20. - Total income of holding companies including income (loss) from equity investments in unconsolidated U.S. and foreign business
+- Total sales or gross operating revenues, excluding sales taxes returns, allowances, and discounts. - · Fees and commissions - Revenues generated during the year from the operations of a discontinued business segment. - ONLY finance and insurance companies and units should report dividends and interest.
+Companies involved with repos and reverse repos see instructions 17-22 on page 20. - Total income of holding companies including income (loss) from equity investments in unconsolidated U.S. and foreign business enterprises, certain gains (losses), other income, plus sales and gross operating revenue, if any.

-- EXCLUDE - storica Investment gains and losses reported in item 53. - Sales or consumption taxes levied directly on the consumer. - Excise taxes levied directly on manufacturers, wholesalers, and retailers - · Gains (losses) from DISPOSALS of discontinued operations and gains and losses from derivative instruments. - Dividends and interest earned by non-finance and noninsurance companies and units.
+- Investment gains and losses reported in item 53. - · Sales or consumption taxes levied directly on the consumer. - Excise taxes levied directly on manufacturers, wholesalers, and retailers.